 The Central Jail Records (CJR) office operates around the clock to process arrest packets, warrants, judgments, release paperwork, and bonds.
 CJR also coordinates with the Texas Department of Criminal Justice-Institutional Division to transfer inmates from the Montgomery County Jail to a penitentiary or state jail.
 CJR maintains a close working relationship with other county departments as well as law enforcement agencies in other counties and states.Classification

-The Classification Unit of the Montgomery County Jail uses an objective jail classification system to assess inmate’s custody and program needs.
+The Classification Unit of the Montgomery County Jail uses an objective jail classification system to assess an inmate’s custody and program needs.
 Classification is considered one of the most important management tools available to jail operations.
 An effective system of inmate classification will reduce escapes, escape attempts, and inmate assaults.
 Classification uses an approved and validated instrument to identify the level of risk and needs presented by an inmate.
 This information is then used in the determination of housing and program assignments.
 The classification instrument utilizes criminal history, current charge, past institutional behavior, and other stability factors.
-Classification levels are reviewed and reassessed regularly which may result in an inmate’s classification level increasing due to aggravating factors or decreasing due to mitigating factors.Medical department
+Classification levels are reviewed and reassessed regularly which may result in an inmate’s classification level increasing due to aggravating factors or decreasing due to mitigating factors.Medical Department

 The Montgomery County Jail contracts with WellPath for the inmates’ medical and mental health services.
-The medical staff at the jail consists of the Health Services Administrator, Director of Nursing, two Nurse Practitioners, two Physicians, nine Registered Nurses, two Licensed Practical Nurses, 22 Licensed Vocational Nurses, four Emergency Medical Technicians, three Paramedics, an Administrative Assistant and a Medical Records Clerk.
-The Montgomery County Jail also has on-site mental health practitioners through Wellpath to insure that continuity of care is maintained.
+The medical staff at the jail consists of the Health Services Administrator, Director of Nursing, two Nurse Practitioners, two Physicians, nine Registered Nurses, two Licensed Practical Nurses, 22 Licensed Vocational Nurses, four Emergency Medical Technicians, three Paramedics, an Administrative Assistant, and a Medical Records Clerk.
+The Montgomery County Jail also has on-site mental health practitioners through Wellpath to ensure that continuity of care is maintained.
 The mental health staff consists of a Psychiatrist, a Psychiatric Nurse Practitioner, two Psychiatric Registered Nurses, and eight Licensed Professional Counselors.
 There are also two Tri-County liaisons available for discharge planning and diversion programs.
 In addition to these providers and services, the Montgomery County Jail, proudly has partnered with Sam Houston State University to provide a doctoral student, twenty hours a week, to assist in the care for those individuals who suffer from a mental health issue.